ishan-parihar/Obsidian_LifeOS/00-System/Templates/project-template.md

   file.link as "Task",
   status as "Status",
   priority as "Priority"
-FROM "Projects"
+FROM "16-Tasks"
-WHERE contains(file.folder, "<% tp.file.title %>") AND status != "Done"
+WHERE contains(projects, "<% tp.file.title %>") AND status != "Done"
 SORT priority DESC
 ```